westernmagic/spin/README.md

 Known issues:

+- Getting accurate stylus calibration in any screen orientation other than normal is near impossible using spin.py and the xinput_calibrator.
+I'm not sure exactly what's going on here, but for now use manual "perfect calibration" as described above.
-- Sometimes rotating the screen doesn't work, and Ubuntu pops up an error in the settings-daemon.
-This error also sometimes happens when you change the screen orientation using the default System Settings > Display from Ubuntu's menus, so it's not really a spin.py bug.
-Fortunately, simply rotating the screen back, waiting a few seconds, and then rotating it back again, will get around it.
+- Sometimes rotating the screen doesn't work, and Ubuntu pops up an error for either compiz or the settings-daemon.
+Fortunately, simply rotating the screen back, waiting a few seconds, and then rotating it back again, will get it back to the orientation you want.
+I belive this is a bug with Ubuntu, and not spin.py.
 - I've yet to get the display position detector to differentiate when going from tent mode, to tablet or laptop mode, so am currently unable to use it to automatically switch between tablet and laptop modes.
 It's not ideal, and I've posted about this upstream to the systemd folks, so hopefully we'll have this fully automated some day.
 If anyone has a solution to this, I would love to hear from you.